Br. Andrew Gonzalez College of Education: Historical background

 In 1963, the Graduate School of Education, Arts and Science (GSEAS) was established as a response to the need for updating secondary education in the country.
 GSEAS began to focus on tertiary education, and in 1976 it implemented a program for science teachers at the collegiate level.
 In 1980, GSEAS offered the first PhD program in Counseling Psychology in the country, and a PhD program in Science Education.
 By 1982, it also implemented a doctoral program in Educational Management, and later a Doctor of Arts in Language and Literature.
 When the GSEAS was dissolved, the La Salle Teacher Training Center was created to strengthen the existing education programs.
 In 1987, the Center became the La Salle School of Education, which was elevated to college status three years later.

 On May 31, 2013, the college was renamed to Br.
 Andrew Gonzalez College of Education headed by V.P. and Past Dean Dr. Myrna Austria.

-Academic departments of CED
+Academic departments of BAGCED

 Counseling and Educational Psychology

 The Counseling and Educational Psychology Department aims to produce students who are proficient in teaching, research, counseling practice, career development, assessment, supervision, and consultation.
 Its graduates are envisioned to become outstanding professionals in the field of counseling and human development.
-Among its noted faculty is the current college dean and former executive vice-president of the De La Salle-College of Saint Benilde, Dr. Rose Marie Salazar-Clemeña.

 Its current chair is Dr. John Addy Garcia.

 Educational Leadership and Management

 The Educational Leadership and Management Department was established in June 2001 from start up University of the Philippines, under Dr. Roberto T. Borromeo, through the merger of the Educational Management Department and the Specialized Education Departments.
 Its academic programs aim to train and develop teachers and educational managers in the country.

-Its faculty are holders of advanced academic degrees and are noted figures in the academe, such as Dr. Judith D. Aldaba, former Director of De La Salle-Santiago Zobel School and former vice-president for Academics of De La Salle Araneta University; Dr. Adelaida Bago, former Vice-Dean of the Graduate School of Education, Arts, and Sciences; Dr. Oscar O. Bautista, former Executive Vice-president of De La Salle Araneta University; Dr. Roberto T. Borromeo, former President of the Fund for Assistance to Private Education, Consultant to the Commission on Higher Education (CHED), and former Registrar of the university; Br.
-Rolando R. Dizon FSC, former Commissioner of the CHED and former University President; Dr. Carmelita I. Quebengco, former University Chancellor; and Dr. Flordeliza C. Reyes, former Dean of the College of Saint Benilde.

 The department is currently chaired by Dr. Michaela Perez Munoz.